nickbattle/CSK-Tests/README.md

 # CSK-Tests

-This is a private repository of JUnit tests that were automatically produced from an original set of tests for [VDMTools](https://github.com/vdmtools/vdmtools), created by CSK Corp in Japan.
+This is a repository of JUnit tests that were automatically produced from an original set of tests for [VDMTools](https://github.com/vdmtools/vdmtools), created by CSK Corp in Japan.

-The CSK tests were converted to apply to the VDMJ tool in 2008 using JUnit 3.
+The CSK tests were originally converted to apply to the VDMJ tool in 2008 using JUnit 3.
 The suite was subsequently converted to a Maven project in 2025.
 The tests pass on the latest version of VDMJ (currently 4.7.0-SNAPSHOT).
 The test suite can be executed with "mvn clean test" at the top level.

 The main test class is called `CSKTest`, which has `processXX` methods to run tests in the XX dialect.
 These methods load a VDM source file from Java resources and call a common `process` method to parse/check/execute the source, checking the result against the processXX arguments and expected result resource files.